Media bias in the United States: History

 A 1956 American National Election Study found that 66% of Americans thought newspapers were fair, including 78% of Republicans and 64% of Democrats.
 A 1964 poll by the Roper Organization asked a similar question about network news, and 71% thought network news was fair.
 A 1972 poll found that 72% of Americans trusted CBS Evening News anchor Walter Cronkite.
 According to Jonathan M. Ladd's Why Americans Hate the Media and How it Matters, "institutional journalists were [once] powerful guardians of the republic, maintaining high standards of political discourse."
-Additionally, according to P. Bicak of Partisan Journalism (2018), within the 1988, 1992, and 1996 elections, there were evident paragraphs favoring the Democratic and Republican candidates.